erikskaar/wiki-scraper/README.md

 # wiki-scraper
-Wikipedia game BFS algorithm written in Kotlin using coroutines.
+Wikipedia game BFS algorithm written in Kotlin using coroutines with persistence using Neo4j.